-2. Draw all 3D structures of stereoisomers that are optically active.
+2. Draw all 3D structures of the stereoisomers that are optically active.

 The structure of a specific inositol, called myo-inositol, is studied here.
-Only one of its chair conformers is predominant, and its structure can be deduced from its H NMR spectrum.
+Only one of its chair conformers is predominant and its structure can be deduced from its H NMR spectrum.
 The spectrum below was obtained at 600 MHz in $D_2O$ .
 No other signal from that compound was observed in the spectrum.
 The integration is indicated on the spectrum below each signal.

 - 3. Give the molecular formula of the predominant compound derived from myo-inositol in this sample that is consistent with the number of protons observed in the H NMR spectrum. - 4.
-Based on the number and integrations of the proton signals, give the number of symmetry plane(s) in this molecule. - 5.
+Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that exist(s) in this molecule. - 5.
 Complete the following perspective drawing of the most stable conformation of myo-inositol.
-Then label each hydrogen with the letter (a, b, c or d) according to the NMR spectrum above.
-Proton a must be on carbon a shown below.
-Draw the 3D structure of myo-inositol.
+Then label each hydrogen with the corresponding letter (a, b, c or d) according to the NMR spectrum above.
+Proton a must be on carbon a on the following representation.
+Draw its 3D structure.